Grayling Sportsman’s Club

 There were about 80 people present at this meeting and subsequent meetings were held there for a long time.
-Our second location was in the basement of the Legion Hall on Peninsular Street (now the Moose Club).
+Our second location was in the basement of the Legion Hall on Peninsular Street (later the Moose Club).

 Through the efforts of then President Nels Olson and Stan Madsen, together with other members, we acquired some lots on the AuSable River in the Thendera Plat and Stan Madsen constructed a cabin on the lots at his own expense, and donated it to the Club.
 We raffled it off and used the proceeds to purchase our own clubhouse on Ingham Street in March of 1952.
 Grover Cason and Nels Olsen laid the tile floor and “Floxie” installed the furnace so we could conduct our meetings without freezing to death.
 After the meetings everyone worked until the final touches were completed.
 During the time we were on Ingham Street, the Club almost broke up over the pro and con arguments about deer herd and Winter Sports issues, but we did survive and flourish until we incorporated in 1953.